italian dessert recipes

 Beer Cake

-beer cake This beer cake came about, not because I was pregnant and craving something weird.
-Nope.
-It was late.
+This beer cake came about, not because I was pregnant and craving something weird.
+Way too old for that.
+(Not the "craving something wierd", but the pregnant part) Nope.
+It was late in the evening.
 After dinner.
 And my nocturnal sweet tooth came to life.
 So, I began scrounging my cookbooks And while I was browsing through a cookbook I saw a cake called a "beer cake".
 I thought Ok, interesting.
 Hmmm.
-I do have a ton of beer sitting in my bottom vegetable bin drawer - that I really didn't want taking up that space!!!
-(GRRRRRR - silly husband!)
+I do have a ton of beer sitting in my bottom vegetable bin drawer - and thought "why not"?!

 If you want to tone it down to an American rendition check out the substitution section below for ideas.
 But really the only Italian dessert recipe thing I did was: